 Keep up to date with new events being added to the calendar.

 The ABC's of Service Dogs

-Most people would agree that the impact of guide dogs and service dogs in the lives of persons with visible and invisible disabilities, life-altering injuries, and chronic illness is profound.
+Most people would agree that the impact of service dogs in the lives of persons with visible and invisible disabilities, life-altering injuries, and chronic illness is profound.

 An introduction to the proposed Unleashing Potential Initiative will be the backdrop making room for a discussion to explore not only the advantages of working together, but how CUTA and its Members can influence pawsitive change, while helping CFAS to better understand challenges through the lens of urban transit.